 As with all mental illnesses, there is no one single reason that anorexia nervosa happens.
 Chemical imbalances in the brain, genetics, cultural notions about beauty, and traumatic life events can all contribute to the development of anorexia.

 Certain career paths can increase risk for developing anorexia.
 Modeling, acting, and other appearance-heavy jobs can increase pressure to be thin.
 Also, participating in certain sports that require a lean body type, such as ballet and swimming, can lead to anorexia too.

 - Although anorexia is the most infamous of eating disorders, it is not the most common.
 Bulimia and binge eating disorder (BED) are much more common.

 - Obsessive compulsive disorder (OCD) affects those with anorexia more than the general population.

-- Latin@s and African Americans are at higher risk for bulimia than other races.
+- [email protected] and African Americans are at higher risk for bulimia than other races.

 - The direct mortality rate for anorexia nervosa is 6%, as mentioned earlier.
 However, scientists estimate that 10-15% of anorexia sufferers will die from extra complications that arise because of the disease.

 - Only 40% of those with anorexia are expected to make a full recovery.
 Relapse is very common

 - Anorexia that starts early in life can lead to stunted growth and a shorter lifetime stature.